Factbox: What happens in a U.S. government shutdown?

 The last shutdown, in October 2013, lasted more than two weeks and more than 800,000 federal employees were furloughed.
 There is no official tally of how many would be off work this time.
 Here are some details about what happened in 2013, along with some recent updates from officials:

-MILITARY: The Defense Department said on Friday that a shutdown would not affect the U.S. military's war in Afghanistan or its operations against Islamist militants in Iraq and Syria.
+MILITARY: The Defense Department says a shutdown would not affect the U.S. military's war in Afghanistan or its operations against Islamist militants in Iraq and Syria.
 All 1.3 million military personnel on active duty would remain on normal duty status.
-Civilian personnel in nonessential operations would be furloughed.
+Civilian personnel in non-essential operations would be furloughed.
 Defense Secretary Jim Mattis said a sustained funding impasse would cause ships to go without maintenance and aircraft to be grounded.

 JUSTICE: The Justice Department has many essential workers.
 Under its shutdown contingency plan, about 95,000 of the department's almost 115,000 staff would keep working.

 FINANCIAL OVERSIGHT: The stock market-policing Securities and Exchange Commission funds itself by collecting fees from the financial industry, but its budget is set by Congress.
-It has said in the past it would be able to continue operations temporarily in a shutdown.
-But it would have to furlough workers if Congress went weeks before approving new funding.
+The markets watchdog said in a statement on its website that it would remain open for a limited number of days, fully staffed.
+The S.E.C. said this plan focused "on the market integrity and investor protection components of our mission."

 The Commodity Futures Trading Commission, meanwhile, would have to furlough 95 percent of its employees immediately.
 An agency spokeswoman said the derivatives regulator could, however, call in additional staff in the event of a financial market emergency.

-WHITE HOUSE: More than 1,000 of the 1,715 staff at the White House would be furloughed, the Trump administration said on Friday.
+WHITE HOUSE: More than 1,000 of the 1,715 staff at the White House would be furloughed, the Trump administration said.
 The president would be provided with enough support to carry out his constitutional duties, including staff needed for a planned trip to the World Economic Forum in Davos, Switzerland, administration officials said.
+However, the decision to go to Davos is now being assessed "day to day" the White House budget director said on Saturday.

+NATIONAL PARKS: National parks remain accessible while still following all applicable laws and procedures, according to a spokesperson.
+Open roads will remain accessible and back country toilets will also remain open.
+However, services requiring staffing like public information and full service restrooms, will not be operating.
+Some lodging, restaurants, and other services may be available when provided by concessioners or other entities.

+The Statue of Liberty and Ellis Island in New York Harbor are closed as are Independence Hall and the Liberty Bell Center and other historic buildings in Philadelphia's Independence National Historic Park normally staffed by federal personnel.

-NATIONAL PARKS: The Trump administration plans to keep national parks open with rangers and security guards on duty.
-The parks were closed in 2013 and it resulted in a loss of 750,000 daily visitors, said the nonprofit National Parks Conservation Association.
-The National Park Service (NPS) estimated the shutdown resulted in $500 million in lost visitor spending in areas around the parks and the Smithsonian museums.
+National parks were closed in 2013 and it resulted in a loss of 750,000 daily visitors, said the nonprofit National Parks Conservation Association.
+The National Park Service estimated the shutdown resulted in $500 million in lost visitor spending in areas around the parks and the Smithsonian museums.

 WASHINGTON TOURIST SIGHTS: In 2013, popular tourist sites such as the Smithsonian closed, with barricades going up at the Lincoln Memorial, the Library of Congress and the National Archives.
 The Trump administration does not plan to barricade open-air monuments this time, officials said.
-The Smithsonian has said its museums could remain open for the first weekend.
-The NPS, which oversees many Washington landmarks, including the National Mall, has said it has a plan in place so that "First Amendment activities" can continue during a shutdown.
+The Smithsonian has said its museums could remain open through Monday.

 TAXES: The Internal Revenue Service furloughed 90 percent of its staff in 2013, the liberal Center for American Progress said.
 About $4 billion in tax refunds were delayed as a result, according to the Office of Management and Budget (OMB).